StarRocks/starrocks/docs/administration/k8s_operator_cn.md

     - Set the maximum and minimum numbers of CNs for horizontal scaling.

         ```Bash
         # The maximum number of CNs.
-The upper limit value is 10.
+The upper limit is 10.
         maxReplicas: 10
         # The minimum number of CNs.
-The lower limit value is 1.
+The lower limit is 1.
         minReplicas: 1
         ```